PreviousPreviousHomeNext

 The Americans landed more troops.
 They used bombers.

 The Chinese admitted to losing 150,000 men dead - western sources put the figure at nearly a million Chinese and half a million North Koreans dead.
-The Americans drove the Chinese back, but admitted losing 35,000 American soldiers dead doing so (the Chinese claimed they lost 390,000).
+The Americans drove the Chinese back, but admitted losing 35,000 American soldiers dead doing so (the Chinese claimed that the USA lost 390,000).

 MacArthur reached the 38th parallel in March 1951.